-Jeremy Yoder graduated in May 2009 with a degree in accounting after interning at Martin, Beachy, and Arehart, PLLC, a small, local accounting firm.
+Jeremy Yoder graduated with a degree in accounting after interning at Martin, Beachy, and Arehart, PLLC, a small, local accounting firm.
 He says, “I learned a lot about how an organization works through my experience at my internship and handling business for our clients.
 I learned how to stay organized and use different tax software, and I gained a general understanding about the way the federal income tax system works.”

 Senior Liberal Arts major Jeff Gingrich used his internship in the human resources department at Virginia Mennonite Retirement Community (VMRC) to help him determine his future in the business world.
 “An internship gives you a chance to explore the kind of organization, environment, and department you would like to work in later in life,” he says.
 Since he worked closely with many of the different supervisors at VMRC, Jeff also gained valuable knowledge about how the human resources team handles problems that arise.
 “The biggest thing I’ve taken away has been learning to communicate with supervisors within in a fairly large organization,” he said.